psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 ![electron kiss - capn-damo on deviantart.com](/images/thesium/electron-kiss.jpg)

 Colonel Nimes turned on the privacy cone.
-Maya let the gentle purple light play on her fingers for a moment and then drew them back inside the envelope.
+Maya let the gentle purple light play on her fingers for a moment and then drew them back inside the field's envelope.
 They hadn't needed any such security on Apollo Base.

 "So we're expecting who now?" *I wonder if he's going to sidestep or tell me it's Doug from Brain Labs.* She liked testing people out.